camerensmith/owtacticards/owcardgame/src/abilities/README.md

 ```

 ## Ultimate Usage Tracking System

+## Hero Mechanics: Doomfist (Reference)

+### Rocket Punch (On Enter Option)
+- Deal 2 damage to a single enemy (respects shields).
+- After damage, attempt to push the target to the row behind on its side:
+  - Front → Middle, Middle → Back, Back → no push.
+  - Push is blocked if destination row is full (4 units).
+- If the target dies from the hit, still attempt the push (if possible), then deal 1 damage to all remaining enemies in the target’s original row.
+- Cannot target dead heroes.

+Implementation notes:
+- Use `dealDamage(target.cardId, target.rowId, 2)`.
+- Determine push row from `target.rowId[1]` and call `window.__ow_moveCardToRow(target.cardId, pushToRow)` if `!window.__ow_isRowFull(pushToRow)`.
+- For the death-trigger, iterate the original row’s `cardIds` and apply `dealDamage(..., 1)` to others.

+### Meteor Strike (Ultimate, Cost 3)
+- Deal 3 damage to the selected enemy.
+- Then deal 1 damage to adjacent enemies:
+  - Left and right neighbors in the same row (based on index in `row.cardIds`).
+  - Row-adjacent positions on the same side: from Front↔Middle↔Back (do not cross sides).

+Audio guidance:
+- Play the start sound on activation and a distinct landing/impact sound after resolving damage.

+Edge cases handled:
+- Shields absorb Rocket Punch damage; push still occurs if capacity allows.
+- If destination row is full, no push occurs but damage still applies.

 ### Overview
 The game enforces that **each hero can only use their ultimate once per round**.
 This system tracks usage and provides visual feedback.